ibm-cloud-docs/cephaas/administrators.md

     ```
     {: pre}

-3. Next, create an {{site.data.keyword.cephaas_full_notm}} deployment by specifying the name for the deployment and the Subscription plan.
+3. Next, create an {{site.data.keyword.cephaas_full_notm}} deployment by specifying the name for the deployment, the Subscription plan and satallite details.
 Now you have a CRN for the instance.

     ```sh
-    ibmcloud resource service-instance-create <instance-name> software-defined-storage <plan> global
+    ibmcloud resource service-instance-create <instance-name> software-defined-storage <plan> global <satellite-location> -p ‘{“satellite_crn":"<satellite-crn>","order_id":"<order-id>”}’ -g Default
     ```
     {: pre}